Welcome to Cogent Language! If you are interested in project know-how, you have come to a good place.

 How they'll be doing these things is easier to see now.
 The new edition of the global standard of the community, the Guide to the Project Management Body of Knowledge ("the PMBOK® Guide") has just been published.
 It is the first edition to really leverage agile practices.
 As such, it reflects major revisions in project management, not only in terms of conceptual knowledge, but also of governance, processes, tools, and techniques.

 Cogent Language has designed a systemic overview of this powerful new standard.
 It's called PMBOK® 6 Walkthru.
-We are excited to announce that this course will be available in Tokyo this September.
+We are excited to announce that this course is now available.
 In 2 hours, you and your team can get a preview of how project managers will be approaching their work for the rest of the decade.